rauc/rauc/docs/integration.rst

   $(PTXDIST_PLATFORMCONFIGDIR)/config/rauc/rauc.key.pem (key)
   $(PTXDIST_PLATFORMCONFIGDIR)/config/rauc/rauc.cert.pem (cert)

-Once you are done with you setup, PTXdist will automatically create a RAUC update Bundle for you during the run of ``ptxdist images``.
+Once you are done with your setup, PTXdist will automatically create a RAUC update bundle for you during the run of ``ptxdist images``.
 It will be placed under ``<platform-builddir>/images/update.raucb``.